 - Available hard copy back issues are available to AFS members for $15 and to non-members for $25.
 To purchase a copy of a back issue, members should contact AFS at [email protected].
 Institutional inquiries should be directed to the University of Illinois Press at [email protected].

 - The full text of issues of the Journal from Volume 114 (2001) to the present is available online through Project MUSE.
 AFS members can login for complimentary access to JAF available through Project MUSE as a benefit of membership.

-- Those with access to a university library should have access to the full text of back issues of the Journal from 1888 to the present through the JSTOR.
+- Those with access to a university library should have access through the JSTOR to the full text of back issues of the Journal from 1888 to five years ago.
 AFS members can login for free access to JSTOR’s folklore journals as a member benefit.
 This program provides access to back issues of JAF along with these other journals in our field: Folklore, the Journal of Folklore Research and its predecessor the Journal of the Folklore Institute, and Western Folklore and its predecessor the California Folklore Quarterly.

 - Full text from recent Journal issues is also available in thirteen other databases to which many public libraries subscribe.